SPARC-FAIR-Codeathon/aqua/Documentation.md

 # :round_pushpin: Examples
 Here, we have provided examples of how AQUA improves the search experience in two scenarios, i.e.:  <br/>
-1) AQUA auto-completion feature helps the user find a correct keyword while typing (Fig 5), and
+1) AQUA auto-completion feature helps the user find a correct keyword while typing (Fig x), and
-2) AQUA suggests close-matches for a query with typo (Fig 6).
+2) AQUA suggests close-matches for a query with typo (Fig xx).
-The user's decision to either select one of the close-matches or go with thier raw, uncorrected query leads to "Result(s) display" or "No results" notification (Fig 7).
+The user's decision to either select one of the close-matches or go with thier raw, uncorrected query leads to "Result(s) display" or "No results" notification (Fig xxx).
 When at least one result is returned, AQUA displays options to sort or filter the results.
-This is shown with an example in Fig 8.
+This is shown with an example in Fig xxxx.

 # :speech_balloon: Ideas?